This Is Your Time (Michael W. Smith album): Background

 The title track was inspired by the initial news report that Columbine shooting victim Cassie Bernall was killed for answering "yes" to the question "Do you believe in God?"
 Smith co-wrote the song with Wes King, having enlisted his help knowing that he wanted to write about Columbine but did not want to exploit a tragedy.
 The music video features a short video clip of Bernall talking about her religious beliefs and how she wanted to spread the word of God at the beginning.
+Investigators later concluded that Valeen Schnurr, who survived the shooting, was the one who answered yes.